mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 Injecting a QUIC Plugin to a QUIC implementation requires several modifications.
 First, an execution environment is required to execute the plugin, as it is not consisting of executable machine code.
-This environment executes the bytecode of QUIC Plugins.
-This bytecode is portable and has a limited instruction set, such as eBPF or WebAssembly bytecode.
-The plugin runs thus in an isolated environment inside the QUIC implementation.
+This environment compiles (JIT) the bytecode of QUIC Plugins and then exectute the native instructions.
+The bytecode is a portable reduced instruction set, such as eBPF or WebAssembly bytecode.
+The plugin runs thus inside an isolated environment implemented by a RISC architecture linked to the QUIC implementation.

 The QUIC implementation is responsible for interacting with the plugin, i.e. running its bytecode and providing restricted access to the QUIC connection